DOF and Bokeh - Explained

 F=4.0, L=50mm, D=15m

-This genre is between landscape and portrait and requires most care.
-The lenses range between 35mm and 70mm with 50mm the most common one.
-Since the situation changes all the time, you will have to make compromises if you want a quick setup.
+This genre is between landscape and portrait and requires the most care.
+The lenses range between 35mm and 70mm, with 50mm being the most common.
+Since the situation is constantly changing, you will have to make compromises if you want a quick setup.
 I use two different user modes that can be easily switched on the Z5.

 User mode 1:

 • Set this user mode to F8.0, assuming a 50mm lens.
-This is for images where you want to get much DOF.
+This is for images where you want a lot of DOF.

-• For a small group of people, focussed to 5m, you get around 4m to 9m in reasonable focus.
-Focus to the second row.
+• For a small group of people, focused to 5m, you get around 4m to 9m in reasonable focus.
+Focus on the second row.
 You will not get very blurry backgrounds this way.
 Step back for larger groups with the 50mm lens.
-You get even less blurry background.
+You get an even blurrier background.
 So make sure that it is not distracting.

 • For a street scene, focus on something at around 10m.
 You get reasonable sharpness across the scene.

-• For a single person at close distance like 1,50m, you get quite a good background, which will still be very recognizable, however.
+• For a single person at a close distance, like 1,50m, you get quite a good background, which will still be very recognizable.

 User mode 2: